ranjitshanker/iress_challenge/README.md

 -------------------------
 File | Description
 --- | ---
+README.md | The README file.
 config.ini |  Configuration file.
-Defines step sizes, max and min coordinates, positions, movements robot.py |  Start point for the app.
+Defines step sizes, max and min coordinates, positions, and movements. robot.py |  Start point for the app.
 Accepts inputs from file or from standard input.
-The commands are passed to command.py command.py |  check the validity of the commands (movements, coordinates and position) before passing them to movement.py movement.py | performs turn (left, right,north, south), move (in the direction of the turn) depending on the step_size defined in config.ini.
-Returns the final position when REPORT is encountered test.py | A test script performing 20 test cases results.txt | Output of commands executed through the standard input directions.txt |  An example file containing valid commands
+The commands are passed to command.py. command.py |  check the validity of the commands (movements, coordinates and position) before passing them to movement.py. movement.py | performs turn (left, right,north, south), move (in the direction of the turn) depending on the step_size defined in config.ini.
+Returns the final position when REPORT is encountered. test.py | A test script performing 20 test cases. results.txt | Output of commands executed through the standard input. directions.txt |  An example file containing valid commands.
-\test_files\empty.txt |  A test file in 'test_files' folder, that contains no commands (i.e. empty file)
+\test_files\empty.txt |  A test file in 'test_files' folder, that contains no commands (i.e. empty file).
-\test_files\junk.txt |  A test file in 'test_files' folder, that contains invalid commands
+\test_files\junk.txt |  A test file in 'test_files' folder, that contains invalid commands.
-\test_files\directions.txt | A test file in 'test_files' folder, that contains valid commands
+\test_files\directions.txt | A test file in 'test_files' folder, that contains valid commands.
 -------------------------
 Unit test cases
 -------------------------